-Night vision devices (NVDs) include night vision goggles (NVGs) and enhanced vision devices (EVDs).
-NVGs multiply available light; some amount of ambient light must be present or there is nothing to multiply.
-Common NVGs require about 0.3 foot-candles of ambient light to detect and provide output.
-NVDs, however, operate on heat energy, which is not visually detectable.
+Night vision devices include night vision goggles (NVGs) and enhanced vision devices (EVDs).
+While all NVGs are NVDs, all NVDs are not NVGs.
+Night vision goggles (NVGs) operate on the principle of multiplying whatever light is present.
+NVGs require at least some amount of ambient light or there is nothing to multiply.
+Common NVGs require about 0.3 foot-candles of ambient light or the device detects no light and provides no output.
+NVDs operate on the principle of a measure of heat energy, which cannot be seen with the naked eye.

-All NVDs operate within the Infrared (IR) region of the electromagnetic soectrum, between the visible and microwave portions.
-Infrared rays are invisible to the human eye, but they can be focused, reflected and polarized, just like visible light.
+All NVDs operate in the spectrum area just above the visible light spectrum.
+The Infrared region lies between the visible and microwave portions of the electromagnetic spectrum.
+Infrared rays are invisible to the human eye but they can be focused, reflected and polarized, just like visible light.
+This region is divided into three parts: Near-Infrared, Mid-Infrared and Far-Infrared.